 In addition to funding breast cancer research and local breast health programs, Susan G. Komen® also serves as the voice for more than 3.1 million breast cancer survivors through the Komen Advocacy Alliance (KAA), working to ensure that the fight against breast cancer is a priority among policymakers in Washington D.C., and every Capitol across the country.

-- Support for expanded federal funding for all biomedical research, especially breast cancer research at the National Institutes of Health (NIH) and the Department of Defense (DOD);
+- Expand federal funding for all biomedical research, especially breast cancer research conducted at the National Institutes of Health (NIH) and at the Department of Defense (DOD).

-- Support state and federal funding for the Centers for Disease Control and Prevention’s (CDC) National Breast and Cervical Cancer Early Detection Program (NBCCEDP);
+- Support federal and state funding for the Centers for Disease Control and Prevention’s (CDC) National Breast and Cervical Cancer Early Detection Program (NBCCEDP).